 Understanding what percentage of your income should go towards each purpose can be a valuable tool for managing your financial life.
 You might want to cut down on how much of your hard-earned cash is going toward food and entertainment and boost the percentage that goes to paying off, say, a student or car loan.

 That’s why knowing how to determine budget percentages is a valuable tool in getting your budget and personal finances on track.
 Learn how to do the math here.

 Even if you’ve already created a budget, you may have been thinking of it more in terms of specific dollar amounts than percentages of your income as a whole.

 That’s where budget percentages come in: Rather than assigning a set dollar amount to spend in a given category, budget percentages require us to think instead about the proportional amount of our income that the dollar figure represents.

 Take groceries.
 The USDA lists the average cost of a nutritious food plan every month, and those costs can range considerably.
-A couple 50 and younger might spend as little as $404 a month on food at home or as much as $804.
-(That’s right: the cost of the “liberal plan” is nearly double that of the “thrifty plan,” according to the USDA.)
+A couple 50 and younger might spend as little as about $595 a month on food at home or as much as $908.
+(That’s right: the cost of the “liberal plan” is about 50% higher that of the “low-cost plan,” according to the USDA.)

 Basics of Budgeting Percentages

 As mentioned, there are no hard and set rules on what percentage of income to assign to each specific budget category.
 After all, even the categories themselves will depend on your personal needs and wants.
 (Maybe you’re a frequent flyer with a budget line item for international travel, for instance, or a music aficionado who has to stash some cash for your growing vinyl collection.)